Vrezerino/Tegachan/README.md

 <h4>About Tegachan</h4>

-Tegachan was launched on 8th April 2024.
-It was not created using any imageboard templates.
+Tegachan was launched on 8th April 2024 and closed on 14th Jul 2025 (VM costs).

 </div>